SirJson/Polkit-Admin/README.md

-Polkit Explorer
+Polkit Admin
 ---------------

+**WIP!
+See admin branch**

+Also sick of editing hundereds of XML Files?

-Polkit Explorer reads in a Polkit .policy file, parses its XML contents, and presents the information it contains, on a more human-readable GUI window.
+Polkit Admin reads in a Polkit .policy file, parses its XML contents, and presents the information it contains, on a more human-readable GUI window.
+After selecting a policy File you can also modify the information shown.
+This makes setting up Polkit a lot easier.

 Polkit policies define what the default permissions users are given to perform certain tasks on their systems, for example, can a user eject a disk.
 These